What To Expect During Dental Cleaning

 Dental insurance plans cover dental cleaning and oral exams, but only about 50% of dentate adults have dental coverage.
 That means half the population is without affordable access to dental care.
 Considering that the average price of a complete oral exam and cleaning without insurance is over $220, many Americans are going without the care they need.

 The good news is that Flossy is the pay-as-you-go service for people without insurance.
 With no annual premiums or membership fees, you’ll only pay for the services you receive.
 And did we mention we can save you up to 50% on standard dental treatments?
-So you can get a cleaning and exam for less than $120 through Flossy.
+So you can get high-quality cleaning and exam for much less through Flossy.

 But just because you’re paying less doesn’t mean the quality of the service is downgraded.
 Our dentists are vigorously vetted based on specific criteria to ensure the highest quality care possible.
 From utilizing modern techniques to graduate degrees in accredited dental programs, we ensure that your experience is top-notch from start to finish.

 There’s no waiting period either, so if you sign up today, you can start getting the care you need right away.
 Find a dentist in the Tucson area now to give yourself a reason to smile.